NetworkingDevs/NS3-GUI-HELPER/docs/appImages.md

 | To Home Page         | This Page     | To User Manual          | For latest updates          |

 # Application Images
-- I've included a sneak peek of the final desktop application, granting you an immediate glimpse of its functionality and satisfying your curiosity to witness it in action.
+- We've included a sneak peek of the final desktop application, granting you an immediate glimpse of its functionality and satisfying your curiosity to witness it in action.
   <marquee direction="left" height="100px" style="color: red; font-weight: bold; font-style: italic;">
-    This images belongs to very first release of this application. &nbsp;&nbsp;&nbsp;&nbsp;&nbsp; | &nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Fore latest updates and sneak peek, checkout <a href="https://github.com/NetworkingDevs/NS3-GUI-HELPER/discussions/8">here</a>!
+    This images belongs to very first release of this application. &nbsp;&nbsp;&nbsp;&nbsp;&nbsp; | &nbsp;&nbsp;&nbsp;&nbsp;&nbsp; For latest updates and sneak peek, checkout <a href="https://github.com/NetworkingDevs/NS3-GUI-HELPER/discussions/8">here</a>!
   </marquee>

 ## Main Screen